-Form clear training schedules, provide regular updates and be consistent with your efforts to reassure them.
-Communicate as much as you can even at the risk of over communication!
+Form clear training schedules, provide regular updates, and be consistent with your efforts to reassure them.
+Communicate as much as you can even at the risk of over-communication!

 One of the main reasons behind adopting digital transformation is to eliminate your business’ pain points for your team as well as your customers.
 But how will you know what these pain points are?

 This is not how it should work.
-If you don’t analyze data, you may know what loopholes to cover at your internal team’s end, but you may still miss out on the loopholes that your customers have to deal with regularly.
+If you don’t perform data-driven analysis, you may know what loopholes to cover at your internal team’s end, but you may still miss out on the loopholes that your customers have to deal with regularly.

-Technologies to be Implemented
+6. Digital Technologies to be Implemented

-Whether you are dealing with updating legacy systems, application modernization or implementation of entirely new digital systems, you must find the most fitting technology.
+Whether you are dealing with updating legacy systems, application modernization, or implementation of entirely new digital systems, you must find the most fitting technology.

 Some new-age technologies that must be embedded in your digital transformation strategy are:

-1. Cloud and Distributed Platforms
+A. Cloud and Distributed Platforms

-Cloud and Distributed Platforms will be prevalent technologies in forthcoming years.
+Cloud and Distributed Platforms will be prevalent digital technologies in forthcoming years.
 Gartner predicts By 2025, most cloud service platforms will provide at least some distributed cloud services that execute at the point of need.
 The time is now to up your game to NoOps which is achieved through hyper-automation across your entire SDLC.
 With NoOps CIOs can now invest the surplus human capacity in developing other value-added capabilities that can vastly improve your time to market and efficiency.
 MarketsandMarkets, a B2B competitive research firm, projects that the value of the serverless architecture market will reach US$14.93 billion by 2023.

-Furthermore, pandemic has accelerated the digital transformation in many areas, especially via the use of next gen technologies such as blockchain or distributed ledger technology.
+Furthermore, the pandemic has accelerated digital transformation in many areas, especially via the use of next-gen technologies such as blockchain or distributed ledger technology.

-2. Data Analytics & Artificial Intelligence
+B. Data Analytics & Artificial Intelligence

-With core pillars of AI engineering — DataOps, ModelOps, MLOps and DevOps, a robust AI engineering strategy facilitates the scalability, performance, interpretability and reliability of AI models while delivering the full value of AI investments.
+With core pillars of AI engineering — DataOps, ModelOps, MLOps, and DevOps, a robust AI engineering strategy facilitates the scalability, performance, interpretability, and reliability of AI models while delivering the full value of AI investments.

-3. Digital Experience and Digital Reality
+C. Digital Experience and Digital Reality

-By unleashing the power of these next-gen interfaces, smart displays which are enriched with intelligent algorithms and technologies like IoT, organizations are optimizing individual and team performances, customize the customers’ experience through personalized recommendations.
+By unleashing the power of these next-gen interfaces, smart displays that are enriched with intelligent algorithms and digital technologies like IoT, organizations are optimizing individual and team performances, and customize the customers’ experience through personalized recommendations.
 Such intelligently woven organizations are becoming better decision-makers by accessing better information and responding more skillfully.